Ompundja Constituency: Economy and infrastructure

 The district road D3607 is the access road to Ompundja constituency.
-There are no other proclaimed roads in the constituency; Transport is done on tracks that frequently become impassable during the raining season.
+There are no other proclaimed roads in the constituency; transport is done on tracks that frequently become impassable during the raining season.
 The main economic activity is subsistence agriculture.
-Ambassador, politician and businessperson Monica Nashandi was born here.

 Politics

 Ompundja constituency is traditionally a stronghold of the South West Africa People's Organisation (SWAPO) party.
-The constituency's councillor is SWAPO politician Adolf Uunona, who has been serving in this role since 2004 when he received 1,686 of the 1,697 votes cast in the 2004 regional election.
+The constituency's councillor is SWAPO politician Adolf Uunona, who has been serving in this role since 2004 when he received 1,686 of the 1,697 votes cast in the that year's regional election.

 In the 2015 Namibian regional elections, Uunona won uncontested and remained councillor after no opposition party nominated a candidate.
 Uunona was again reelected in the 2020 Namibian regional elections, winning with 1,196 votes over Abner Mumbala of the Independent Patriots for Change (IPC), an opposition party formed in August 2020, with 213 votes.

-Uunona rose to international attention in 2020 when news media picked up that his full given name is Adolf Hitler Uunona, named after German dictator Adolf Hitler.
+Uunona rose to international attention in 2020 when news media reported that his full name was Adolf Hitler Uunona, named after German dictator Adolf Hitler.
 Uunona stated in response that, "My father gave me this name Adolf Hitler, but it does not mean I have Adolf Hitler's character".
+Uunona legally changed his name in 2025 to just "Adolf Uunona", dropping "Hitler" from his name out of a desire to not be associated with the German dictator.

+Uunona won re-election in November 2025.